Momma Dee

 Deborah Bryant (née Gaither; born September 21, 1963), better known as Momma Dee, is an actress, singer and reality television personality, best known for her appearances in the VH1 hit reality show Love & Hip Hop: Atlanta.
+She is the mother of rapper and fellow Love & Hip Hop cast member Lil Scrappy.

 Early life

-Dee was born in 1963 in Brooklyn, New York and attended South Shore High School and Canarsie High School.
+Dee was born in 1963 in Atlanta, Georgia and attended Decatur, Georgia and Turner High.
 She graduated with an associate degree in nursing at Georgia State University.
 In 1996, Dee was involved in a car accident that left her in a wheelchair for three years.
 Unable to work a traditional job due to her disability, Dee became a pimp and drug dealer to provide for her family.
 She ran a brothel for ten years under the name "Lady Dee".

 Career

-Since 2012, Dee has appeared with her son as a supporting cast member on Love & Hip Hop: Atlanta.
-During the show, she embarked on a music career, releasing the singles "I Deserve" and "In That Order".
+Starting in 2012, Dee appeared with her son, rapper Lil Scrappy, as a supporting cast member on Love & Hip Hop: Atlanta.
+On the show, she details her own fledgling music career, documenting the recording and releasing of the singles "I Deserve" and "In That Order".